 Christopher Hughes, former Chairman of the Board, Chief Executive Officer, President and Treasurer, was terminated on February 29, 2020.
 The Board of Directors of the Company elected Thomas Salerno, formerly branch manager of the New Jersey office of TSR Consulting Services, Inc. to succeed Mr. Hughes as Chief Executive Officer, President and Treasurer.
-The Company is dependent on Thomas Salerno in his corporate positions and as President of TSR Consulting Services, Inc. The Company has an employment agreement with Mr. Salerno which expires July 10, 2021.
-The Company is also dependent on the minority owner of its Logixtech Solutions LLC subsidiary.
-The Company has an employment agreement with the minority owner which terminates on August 31, 2020.
+The Company is dependent on Thomas Salerno in his corporate positions and as President of TSR Consulting Services, Inc. The Company has an employment agreement with Mr. Salerno which expires November 2, 2023.
 The Company is also dependent on certain of its account executives who are responsible for servicing its principal customers and attracting new customers.
-The Company does not have employment contracts with the account executives.
+The Company generally does not have employment contracts with the account executives.
 There can be no assurance that the Company will be able to retain its existing personnel or find and attract additional qualified employees.
 The loss of the service of any of these personnel could have a material adverse effect on the Company.